-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-- 110) Refer to Table 2-18.
-Which of the following statements is true? - A) Minnie has a comparative advantage in making both products. - B) Mickey has a comparative advantage in making both products. - C) Minnie has a comparative advantage in making hats and Mickey in making umbrellas. - D) Mickey has a comparative advantage in making hats and Minnie in making umbrellas.
+- A) Minnie has a comparative advantage in making both products. - B) Mickey has a comparative advantage in making both products. - C) Minnie has a comparative advantage in making hats and Mickey in making umbrellas. - D) Mickey has a comparative advantage in making hats and Minnie in making umbrellas.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade